taolson/Admiran/doc/Compiler.md

 * the (lazy) list of tokloc values from the tokenizer

-Most of the parser combinators are written in a curried form, with an implicit `psSt` operand at the end (rather than explicitly in the parser's function definition argument list).
+Most of the parser combinators are written in a curried form, with an implicit `psSt` operand at the end (rather than explicitly in the parser's function definition parameter list).
 Instead, state is handled implicitly by lower-level parsers (e.g. `p_any`), or by the parser `p_get`, which returns the current state.
 This, combined with the automatic early-out handling of parsing failures results in high-level parser combinators which are easier to read.
 For example, the parser `p_inParens`: